 I’ve been at The Bent Agency for over a year now and thought it was time to update my bio and wishlist.
 I arrived at this brilliant agency via a long stint as an agent at Greene & Heaton, having spent my formative publishing years at the much-missed literary imprint of HarperCollins, Flamingo.
-During that time I’ve worked as a reviewer for the Guardian, Observer, Scotsman and others.
+During that time I’ve worked as a reviewer for the Guardian, the Observer, the Scotsman and others.

-My first and enduring love is literary fiction and I’m always looking to grow that area of my list, whether elegant and page turning or unsettling and experimental.
-I like to read about families, about odd balls, about women struggling and women achieving, about the disenfranchised.
+My first and enduring love is literary fiction and I’m always looking to grow that area of my list, whether elegant and page-turning or unsettling and experimental.
+I like to read about families, about oddballs, about women struggling and women achieving, about the disenfranchised.
 I occasionally like darker than dark and I very much like to be made to laugh.

 I’m a committed Londoner, but was born and raised in a working-class part of Northern Ireland during the Troubles, then studied at the University of Glasgow.
 I am actively looking to build on the brilliant Irish, Northern Irish and Scottish writers I already have.
 I do have a natural tendency to be drawn to working-class voices and regional stories.
 I also love nothing more than getting stuck in editorially on a story if I see brilliance there.